-Specializing in Subaru Vehicle Repair & Service in Lakewood, Arvada & Westminster
+Specializing in Subaru Vehicle Repair and Service in Lakewood, Arvada, and Westminster

 If you’re the proud owner of a Subaru in the Denver area, you’re certainly not alone.
 Subaru’s line up of symmetrical all-wheel drive vehicles makes them perfect for the fast-changing weather in Colorado and excellent for road trips to the Rocky Mountains.
 No matter where the road takes you, your Subaru helps get you there.
 Pickering’s exists to help you keep your life in motion so you can accomplish greater possibility with your Subaru.

 To keep your Subaru as responsive and fuel-efficient as it was the day you bought it, be sure to have it serviced regularly with one of Pickering’s ASE Certified expert technicians.
 Pickering’s Auto Service has provided Subaru service and maintenance in the Denver area for over 40 years.
 While never letting go of our strong knowledge of older models, we keep up-to-date on the newest Subaru models being built today.

 To keep your Subaru in the best possible working condition, our Subaru services may include:

 - Oil Service